THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-Note that any of these steps could be whole courses in themselves – in fact, some of them are whole courses in Build Blog Freedom!
+Note that any of these steps could be whole courses in themselves – in fact, some of them are a whole course in eBook Launch Pad!
 We keep things simple with the most need to know information in this tutorial so you can take this information and run with it for sales funnel success as soon as possible.

 1. Understanding the sales funnel steps

 Sales funnels take subscribers through a series of stages with the hope that they will end up purchasing our product.